 And Free Trade Agreements?

-Free Trade Agreements are treaties between two or more countries that reduce and can even eliminate certain barriers to international trade and investment.
+We’ve dedicated a whole article on FTAs, but in summary: Free Trade Agreements are treaties between two or more countries that reduce and can even eliminate certain barriers to international trade and investment.
 These agreements are entered into in a bid to benefit Australian importers, exporters, producers and investors.
-You can read more about FTAs on the Department of Foreign Affairs and Trade Website.

 So, who does Australia have FTAs with?